🏝 Perfect 5 Day Maui Itinerary (Post-Fires) for 2023

 Better yet, these hidden gems tend to be far less crowded than those in Kihei, Wailea, or Ka’anapali.

-To end Day 4, we recommend taking a trip to Paia to wander around the charming historic town there.
+To end Day 4, we recommend taking a trip to Paia to wander around the charming historic town.
 From there, head to Baldwin Beach Park or one of the many secret beaches nearby to enjoy some downtime until dinner.

-For your final dinner on the island, book a reservation at Mama’s Fish House, considered the best sea food restaurant on Maui!
+For your final dinner on the island, book a reservation at Mama’s Fish House, considered the best seafood restaurant in Maui!

-You can find out everything you need to know about the region including the best beaches (including the secret ones), restaurants, and more in our COMPLETE GUIDE TO THE MAUI NORTH SHORE.
+You can find out everything you need to know about the region, such as the best beaches (including the secret ones), restaurants, and more, in our COMPLETE GUIDE TO THE MAUI NORTH SHORE.

 Check Out & Depart

-We didn’t want to include any specific recommendations for your final day on Maui since the amount of time you have available is entirely dependent on your time of departure.
+We didn’t want to include any specific recommendations for your final day on Maui since the amount of time you have available depends entirely on your departure time.

 Fortunately, the Maui Airport (OGG) is small and doesn’t require too much time to get through!

-Wake up early and watch the sunrise, or sneak in one final trip to your favorite beach.
+Wake up early to watch the sunrise, or take one final trip to your favorite beach.

 Time permitting, get back into the water to say goodbye to your honu friends!
 Or, order way too big a breakfast and enjoy that final indulgence before catching your flight.